-Dr. Jonathan LaPook is Professor of Medicine at the NYU School of Medicine and a gastroenterologist at NYU Langone Medical Center.
+Dr. Jonathan LaPook is The Mebane Professor of Gastroenterology at the NYU School of Medicine and a gastroenterologist at NYU Langone Medical Center.

 Dr. LaPook is board certified in both Internal Medicine and Gastroenterology and has an active clinical practice.